Dwarf Tropicals Can Make Your Orchard Complete --- Even When It's Cold Out!

 Truly Tiny is perhaps the shortest of all the fruiting bananas for zone 9: it only gets 4' tall and has mini bananas about 3" long!

-Jamaican June Plum
+Jamaican June Plums

 aka "Hobo or Jobo Plum"